dfki-ric/pytransform3d/doc/source/rotations.rst

     There are two different quaternion conventions: Hamilton's convention defines :math:`ijk = -1` and the JPL convention (from NASA's Jet Propulsion Laboratory, JPL) defines :math:`ijk = 1`.
+    These two conventions result in different multiplication operations and conversions to other representations.
 We use Hamilton's convention.

 Read `this paper <https://arxiv.org/pdf/1801.07478.pdf>`_ for details about the two conventions and why Hamilton's convention should be used.
 Section VI A